uccser/cs-field-guide/docs/source/getting_started/contributing_guide.rst

 - **CSS** - We follow the `open source CSS style guide`_ by @mdo.
 - **JavaScript** - We follow the `Google JavaScript style guide`_.

-Licensing
+.. _licence-files:

+Licencing
 ------------------------------------------------------------------------------

-Any third-party libraries or packages used within this project should be listed within the ``LICENSE-THIRD-PARTY`` file, with a full copy of the license available within the ``third-party-licenses`` directory.
+Any third-party libraries or packages used within this project should be listed within the ``LICECE-THIRD-PARTY`` file, with a full copy of the licence available within the ``third-party-licences`` directory.

 Final Comments
 ==============================================================================